Exploiting Shared Representations for Personalized Federated Learning: Experiments

-\textbf{Implementation.} In each experiment we sample 10\% of the clients on every round.
-We initialize all models randomly and train for $T=200$ communication rounds.
-Unless otherwise noted, FedRep executes multiple local epochs of SGD with momentum to train the local head, followed by one epoch for the representation, in each local update.
-All other methods use $E\!=\!1$ local epoch (for all parameters) besides FedAvg, which uses $E\!=\!10$.
+\textbf{Implementation.} In each experiment we sample a ratio $r\!=\!0.1$ of all the clients on every round.
+We initialize all models randomly and train for $T\!=\!100$ communication rounds for the CIFAR datasets, $T\!=\!50$ for Sent140, and $T\!=\!200$ for FEMNIST.
+In each case, for each local updates FedRep executes ten local epochs of SGD with momentum to train the local head, followed by one epoch for the representation in the case of CIFAR10 with $n\!=\!100$ and 5 epochs in all other cases.
+All other methods use the same number of local epochs as FedRep does for updating the representation.
+Accuracies are computed by taking the average local accuracies for all users over the final 10 rounds of communication, except for the fine-tuning methods.
+These accuracies are computed after locally training the head of the fully-trained global model for ten epochs for each client.

 \textbf{Benefit of more local updates.} As mentioned in Section \ref{sec:intro}, a key advantage of our formulation is that it enables clients to run many local updates without causing divergence from the global optimal solution.
 We demonstrate an example of this in Figure \ref{fig:cifar}.
-Here, there are $n=100$ clients where each has $S=2$ classes of images.
+Here, there are $n\!=\!100$ clients where each has $S\!=\!2$ classes of images.
 For FedAvg, we observe running more local updates does not necessarily improve the performance.
-In contrast, FedRep's performance is monotonically non-decreasing with $E$, i.e., {\em FedRep requires less tuning of $E$ and is never hurt by more local computation.}
+In contrast, FedRep's performance is monotonically non-decreasing with the number of local epochs for the heads, i.e., {\em FedRep is never hurt by more local computation on the heads.}

-\textbf{Robustness to varying numbers of samples/client and level of heterogeneity.} We show the average local test errors for all of the algorithms for a variety of settings in Table \ref{bigtable1}.
-In all cases, FedRep performs at least as well as the best method, up to statistical equivalence.
-Not surprisingly, the largest gain for FedRep over FedAvg comes in heterogeneous settings with many samples/client: CIFAR10 and CIFAR100 with 2 and 20 classes/client, respectively, and $n=100$.
-In these settings, FedRep matches, or nearly matches, the performance of local-only training.
-Meanwhile, even in homogeneous and small-data settings conducive to global-only training, i.e. $S\!=\!5$ and $n\!=\!1000$ on CIFAR10, FedRep still outperforms all the baselines, even without any regularization added to prevent over-fitting to the head. {\em This evidence supports our intuition that FedRep effectively interpolates between local and global learning.} Furthermore, FedRep outperforms all other baselines.
+\textbf{Robustness to varying levels of heterogeneity, number of clients and number of samples per client.} We show the average local test errors for all of the algorithms for a variety of settings in Table \ref{bigtable1}.
+Recall that for the CIFAR datasets, the number of training samples per client is equal to $50000/n$, so the columns with 100 clients have 500 training samples per client, and the column with 1000 clients has only 50 training samples per client.
+In all cases, FedRep is either the top-performing method or is very close to the top-performing method.
+Surprisingly, the fine-tuning methods perform very well, especially FedAvg+FT.
+The superior performance of FedAvg relative SCAFFOLD is likely because all settings involve partial client participation.